discoverygarden/bcelndora/docs/migration_overview.md

 ### Environment configuration
 The migration runner uses a `.env` file to define the environment variables that are used.
-When running a migration the [sample file](resources/env.sample) is copied into the directory that is to be run from and renamed to `.env`.
+When running a migration the [sample file](resources/env.sample) can be copied into the directory that is to be run from and renamed to `.env` to set or override environment variables as required.

 > [!TIP]
 > Normally the `$LOG_DIR`, `$MIGRATION_GROUP` and `$URI` are modified.
 The
 > included sample file narrows that to only needing to change the `$LOG_DIR` per
 > site being run for this project.
+>
+> Global overrides have been set in the [Dockerfile][docker-file] for BCELN that
+> bypasses the need for a `.env` file to be present.

 > [!CAUTION]
 > The `$LOG_DIR` should be present on a persistent volume to ensure that